Video: Mini tablets comparison

 How we test

-- Device overview: this includes physical characteristics such as connections (USB, HDMI etc), memory, build quality and weight
+- Device overview Physical characteristics such as connections (USB, HDMI etc), memory, build quality and weight.

-- Internet and emails: covers how easy it is to set up and use email, browse the internet and use internet services including social networking.
+- Internet and emails How easy it is to set up and use email, browse the internet and use internet services including social networking.

-- Multimedia: covers all the media - photos, sound and video, and how easy it is to transfer files, make video calls, and find the Apps you want in the App store.
+- Multimedia Covers all media - photos, sound and video - and how easy it is to transfer files, make video calls, and find the apps you want in the app store.

-- Ease of use: now focussed on buttons, the keyboard and how easy it is to handle and use the device.
+- Ease of use Buttons, the keyboard and how easy it is to handle and use the device.

-- Screen quality: we've separated this out as a major characteristic of tablets, including all aspects of the screen from performance to usability.
+- Screen quality All aspects of the screen from performance to usability.

-- Backup and security: increasingly important in the use of tablets is the security of your data, whether its secure access to the tablet, backing up of data and recovery from failures.
+- Backup and security Security of your data, access to the tablet, backing up of data and recovery from failures.